By bringing together campaigners from both the Lib Dems and the Greens, the Social Liberal Forum is trying to build a new radical liberalism.

 By bringing together social liberals from both the Lib Dems and the Greens, the SLF can grow and ensure our voices are better heard.
 Let’s put aside tribalism and rivalry and do what our real enemies fear the most – work better together.

 Paul Pettinger and Paul Hindley are members of the Council of the Social Liberal Forum.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.